GustavFluur/Hobby_Share/README.md

 ## Fixed Error

-This is my second submission of this project and I have been witnessing the same error on many occasions as I've been working with a walkthrough project - "I think therefore I blog" and for the first time on Hobby Share.
+This is my second submission of this project and I have been witnessing the same error on many occasions as I've been working with the walkthrough project - "I think therefore I blog" and for the first time on Hobby Share.
 I contacted the TUT support on Code Institute to fix this issue and "Ed" gave me an excellent tip:

     In the env.py file:
-    os.environ['DEV'] = "#"
+    os.environ['DEV'] = "######"

     In the settings.py:
     DEBUG = 'DEV' in os.environ